Let’s understand certain terminologies -

 Fastest agents get more chats.
 Every time an agent closes a chat or intermittently every 10 seconds, the agent requests for a new chat from the queue.

 Great for: Highly-motivated agent workforce i.e. Fastest agents end up getting maximum chats

 Optimized for: Agent speed and high chat volume scenarios

 Chats that are in pending state gets completed if team settings ("Mark chat as complete when no agents online ? ") is enabled, else they remain in pending state.

 Con(s): Chat load is not balanced across agents i.e., fast agents are the ones who close chats quickly thus making the call to request for chats frequently.
 This breaks the 10 seconds cycle and creates uneven distribution of chats.

-If you have a single client and multiple businesses set up, all businesses must be the same algorithm
+- If there is a single client and multiple businesses set up, all businesses must use the same algorithm.